AloysiusKurnia/AlesConlangingProject/README.md

 This chapter describes how sentences are formed to create a meaning.

 - Subject-Verb-Object word order
-- Adjectives comes before noun.
+- Adjectives and determiner comes before noun.
-- Determiners however comes after noun, but after the adposition.
+- This language uses postposition.
 - Adpositions comes after the noun.
-Adpositiional phrase also comes after the noun.
+Adpositional phrase also comes after the noun.

 ## Lexicon
 Some sample words.